dim13/gone/README.md

 looking at _NET_ACTIVE_WINDOW and storing spent time on a particular application.

 _Gone_ is aware of ScreenSaver and suspends accounting if ScreenSaver triggers.

-As fallback (see caveats) it also observes user activity and stops after 5 minutes of inactivity.
-The inactive time is not counted.
+As fallback (see caveats) _gone_ also stops at user inactivity.
+The inactive time is counted separated.

 Results are presented at http://localhost:8001/